Langar

 Langar Petroglyphs

-The number of petroglyphs are estimated to be of more than 6000.
-On the granite rocks, dotted with stone and stamped metal object patterns of various kinds.
-Essentially, one would see painted mountain goats, deer, hunters with bows and riders, some which “stamped” on an altitude of 3300 meters above sea level.
+The number of petroglyphs above Langar village are estimated to be of more than 6000 and they are located on a steep mountain side just above the village on an area with an abundant amount of flat rock surfaces optimal for petroglyph drawing.
+After an exhausting climb, one will see painted mountain goats, deer, hunters with bows and riders, some which “stamped” on an altitude of 3300 meters above sea level.
 Many other petroglyphs would show scenes of hunting of mountain goats, while others would include depicted images of a musical instruments.

 Shoh Kambari Oftab Mazar